 Regulations and Laws

-In 2014, President Obama signed Executive Order 13672, protecting against gender identity discrimination in hiring and employment.
-In 2017, the Trump administration, through the Justice Department, reversed the Obama-era policy that used Title VII of the Civil Rights Act of 1964 to protect LGBTQ employees from discrimination.
-In February 2018, a federal appeals court ruled that the 1964 Civil Rights Act does in fact prohibit anti-gay discrimination in the workplace.
-This decision was a victory for the LGBTQ community and a blow to the Trump administration.
+In 2014, President Obama signed Executive Order 13672 to expand the language in the Civil Rights Act and explicitly outlaw discrimination on the basis of gender identity or sexual orientation in the workplace.5 In 2017, the Trump administration, through the Justice Department, reversed this Obama-era policy that used Title VII of the Civil Rights Act of 1964, effectively removing federally mandated protections for queer and gender non-conforming employees nationwide.6 In February 2018, a federal appeals court ruled that the 1964 Civil Rights Act does, in fact, prohibit anti-gay discrimination in the workplace.7 This decision was a victory for the LGBTQ community.
 When Bill Clinton took office in 1993, homosexuality was considered grounds for a dishonorable discharge from the armed forces.
 The result of this controversy was a “don’t ask, don’t tell” policy in which members of the gay and lesbian community could be members of the armed forces as long as they kept their sexual orientation to themselves.
-In 2012, this policy was rescinded and gay members of the military were allowed to serve without being closeted.
+In 2012, this policy was rescinded, and gay members of the military were allowed to serve without being closeted.8

 Tips for Coming Out in the Workplace

 Before deciding to reveal your sexual orientation or identity at work, you should asses the risks and Before deciding to reveal your sexual orientation or identity at work, you should assess the risks and issues that may arise.
 Each workplace is unique, so consider the following questions to evaluate LGBTQ+ inclusiveness in a workplace:11

 - Does your organization use inclusive language in invitations and for social/business networking functions (e.g., “partner” rather than “husband” or “wife”)?

 - Do senior leaders in your organization model inclusive behavior toward LGBTQ+ staff?